TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          :ref:`data-type-resource`

    Description
-         Same as :ref:`setup-page-includeJSLibs`, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).
+         Same as :ref:`includeJSLibs <setup-page-includejslibs-array>`, except that this block gets included at the bottom of the page (just before the closing :html:`</body>` tag).